3

 “If you don’t want to give your name no matter what, it’s okay.
 You have a reason, right?”

 “Well, it’s fine” Terra flapped one hand up.
-“After all, it was our first time, and for starters, a pair making a profit on their first trip isn’t really a thing.
+“After all, it was our first time, for starters, and a pair turning a profit on their first trip isn’t really a thing.
 It was just practice, you know, practice!
-Us just understanding how the other works is good enough, isn’t it?”
+Us just learning how the other works is good enough, isn’t it?”

 It wasn’t good enough.
-Terra was lying, and in truth, she really, really, really wanted that catch.
+Terra was lying, and the truth was she really, really, really wanted that catch.
 But she felt like standing up for Diode.
 She tried to finish her statement by smiling, but this time it was Diode who brought her face closer and spoke.

 “Why are you saying that?
-Terra-san, I thought that there were a lot of things you wanted to know?”
+I thought there were a lot of things you wanted to know, Terra-san.”

 “Huh?”